Metalocalypse

-Metalocalypse is an American adult animated television series, created by Brendon Small and Tommy Blacha, which premiered on August 6, 2006, followed by a musical one-hour special, Metalocalypse: The Doomstar Requiem, on October 27, 2013 on Adult Swim.
+Metalocalypse is an American musical adult animated television series created by Brendon Small and Tommy Blacha for Adult Swim.
+It premiered on August 6, 2006.
 The television program centers on the larger-than-life melodic death metal band Dethklok, and often portrays dark and macabre content, including such subjects as violence, death, and the drawbacks of fame, with hyperbolic black comedy.
 The show was widely heralded as both a parody and a pastiche of heavy metal culture.

 The music, written by guitarist/creator Brendon Small, was credited to the band and featured in most episodes.
 The animation was often carefully synced to the music with the chord positions and fingering of the guitar parts shown in some detail.
-The show was cancelled in 2013.
-In 2021, Adult Swim announced a direct-to-video film has been greenlit.
+The show was canceled in 2013.
+In 2021, Adult Swim announced a direct-to-video film had been greenlit; the film Metalocalypse: Army of the Doomstar was released on August 22, 2023, on Blu-ray and digital.

 Overview

-In the series, Dethklok is a death metal band that enjoys a popularity level unheard of in reality, ranking as the seventh-largest economy on Earth by the end of the second season.
+In the series, Dethklok is a death metal band that enjoys a level of popularity unheard of in reality, ranking as the seventh-largest economy on Earth by the end of the second season.
 Series creator Small described them as "like the Beatles, just a thousand times more dangerous and a billion times more stupid".

 The fictional band members are Nathan Explosion, Skwisgaar Skwigelf, Pickles, William Murderface and Toki Wartooth.
-Their manager is Charles Foster Offdensen.
+Their manager/nanny is Charles Foster Offdensen.

 If Dethklok endorses a product or service, competitors are quickly driven out of business.
-Organizations worldwide, ranging from governments to businesses, go out of their way to avoid hindering Dethklok, to the point that the band is allowed to maintain its own police force and can get away with any crime imaginable with virtually no repercussions, although the band is often too oblivious to even notice that they are committing illegal acts.
+Organizations worldwide, ranging from governments to businesses, go out of their way to avoid hindering Dethklok, to the point that the band is allowed to maintain its own police force and can get away with any crime imaginable with virtually no repercussions.
+In fairness, the reason they are criminally negligent, is because Dethklok's members are completely inept, possessing little to no common sense about daily life, being unable to even fix their own meals, handle finances, or even maintain relationships.

 The members of Dethklok tend to cause disaster wherever they travel, and anything remotely associated with them likewise attracts chaos.
 Dethklok concerts are so notoriously dangerous that those attending are required to sign "pain waivers" at the entrance, releasing the band from legal liability in the very likely case attendees are killed or maimed.
 The band is shown to have a callous disregard for the safety of their fans, as shown in the first episode where they pour scalding hot coffee over concertgoers.